yangdafish/gatsby-starter-netlify-cms/src/pages/faqs/index.md

   java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+pricing:
+  heading: How Do I Take The Census?
+  description: >-
+    There's actually multiple ways for a person to take the Census!
+So if you don't want a helpful stranger showing up at your door, take 5 minutes out of your day and take one of the following options on April 1st, 2020.
+Yes, seriously, that's the date.
+  plans:
+    - description: >-
+        You get the form in your mail, you fill out the form, you mail the form back
+      items:
+        - Old reliable
+        - You might actually have to leave your house
+        - Can do mostly on couch
+      plan: Mail
+      price: 'M'
+    - description: Call toll-free 1-800-354-7271
+      items:
+        - Newer
+        - Can do entirely on couch
+        - Have to actually talk to someone
+      plan: Phone
+      price: 'P'
+    - description: 'Follow the instructions at https://respond.census.gov/acs/#respond'
+      items:
+        - Newest
+        - Could be a long wait
+        - Can do in bed
+      plan: Online
+      price: 'O'
 intro:
   blurbs:
     - image: /img/coffee.png